Boeing CH-47 Chinook

 The Boeing CH-47 Chinook is a tandem-rotor helicopter originally developed by American rotorcraft company Vertol and now manufactured by Boeing Defense, Space & Security.
-The Chinook is a heavy-lift helicopter that is the second-heaviest lifting Western helicopter to the Sikorsky CH-53.
-Its name, Chinook, is from the Native American Chinook people of Oregon and Washington.
+The Chinook is the second-heaviest-lifting Western heavy-lift helicopter, behind the Sikorsky CH-53.
+Its name comes from the Chinook people, who are indigenous to the Pacific Northwest of the United States.

-The Chinook was originally designed by Vertol, which had begun work in 1957 on a new tandem-rotor helicopter, designated as the Vertol Model 107 or V-107.
+The Chinook was designed by Vertol, which had begun work in 1957 on a new tandem-rotor helicopter, designated as the Vertol Model 107 or V-107.
 Around the same time, the United States Department of the Army announced its intention to replace the piston-engine–powered Sikorsky CH-37 Mojave with a new, gas turbine–powered helicopter.
 During June 1958, the U.S. Army ordered a small number of V-107s from Vertol under the YHC-1A designation; following testing, some Army officials considered it to be too heavy for the assault missions and too light for transport purposes.
 While the YHC-1A would be improved and adopted by the U.S. Marine Corps as the CH-46 Sea Knight, the Army sought a heavier transport helicopter and ordered an enlarged derivative of the V-107 with the Vertol designation Model 114.
-Initially designated as the YCH-1B, on 21 September 1961, the preproduction rotorcraft performed its maiden flight.
+Initially designated as the YHC-1B, on 21 September 1961, the preproduction rotorcraft performed its maiden flight.
 In 1962, the HC-1B was redesignated CH-47A under the 1962 United States Tri-Service aircraft designation system.
+Boeing had purchased Vertol in 1960, forming the Vertol division of Boeing, leading to some early production variants being produced as Boeing Vertol CH-47 Chinook.